MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-adfs-represent-security-policies.md

   :::image type="content" source="media/migrate-adfs-represent-security-policies/authorize-a-specific-user-2.png" alt-text="Screenshot shows My SaaS apps in Azure.":::

-## Map multi-factor authentication rules
+## Map multifactor authentication rules

-An on-premises deployment of [Multi-Factor Authentication (MFA)](~/identity/authentication/concept-mfa-howitworks.md) and AD FS still works after the migration because you're federated with AD FS.
+An on-premises deployment of [Multifactor Authentication (MFA)](~/identity/authentication/concept-mfa-howitworks.md) and AD FS still works after the migration because you're federated with AD FS.
 However, consider migrating to Azure's built-in MFA capabilities that are tied into Microsoft Entra Conditional Access workflows.

 The following are examples of types of MFA rules in AD FS, and how you can map them to Microsoft Entra ID based on different conditions.